Limenitis arthemis: Batesian mimicry

 This type of mimicry between species of the Limenitis arthemis is a prime example of convergent evolution, in which similar traits are developed among species in common niches or environment.
 Butterfly wing pattern is a trait often subjected to mimicry among species of different lineages because despite its diversity, the patterns are developed based upon a strict blueprint laid by preceding ground plans that were conserved throughout evolution.
 Though the exact mechanism by which the wing patterning developed remains unclear, there is evidence of genes associated with the eyespot patterning development.
 Yet, two conflicting ideas have been proposed to explain the mechanism involved: conserved homology or recent variability.

 The red-spotted purple butterfly, also known as the subspecies L. arthemis astyanax, is a well known Batesian mimic.
 The palatable red-spotted purple mimics the unpalatable pipevine swallowtail (Battus philenor) with its overall dark wings with bright iridescent blue along the hind wings.

 The two subspecies differ in the presence of a bright white band on both upper wings in the L. arthemis arthemis (non-mimic form).

 A study hypothesized that the higher density of either model or mimic would cause a decrease in the effect of the mimicry in evading predators; however, this was not the case, since they showed that even with the lowest density of the model, the effectiveness of evading predators by the mimics did not decline.

-Therefore, another study indicates that this phenomenon may be regulated by positionally orthologous nucleotide variants in the genome of these butterflies.
+A further study indicates that this phenomenon may be regulated by positionally orthologous nucleotide variants in the genome of these butterflies.
 Specifically, the gene WntA was found to be responsible for mimicry between L. arthemis and the pipevine swallowtail (Battus philenor), species that diverged more than 65 million years ago.

 Another study ruled out a major hypothesis stating that the reappearance of the non-mimic form was due to the evolutionary loss of mimicry and a reversion to the ancestral phenotype.
 It showed that this hypothesis is most likely incorrect.
 These reasons included such significant levels of both contemporary and historical gene flow between the two phenotypic species that individual gene trees would not be accurate.
 In addition, past work on this hypothesis utilized mitochondrial DNA, which is an unreliable guide to phenotype.

 Unlike previous studies which suggested that melanin pathway genes were responsible for variation in patterning and pigment expression, the WntA pathway is a crucial part of the early development of embryos and therefore highly conserved between species; thus making it the most likely candidate responsible for the evolution of mimicry in L. arthemis.